Review Process

 Editorial Decision

-Based on the reviewers’ reports, the editorial board reaches one of the following decisions:
+Based on the reviewers’ reports and editorial assessment, the Editor-in-Chief makes one of the following decisions:

-Authors receive constructive feedback and, where applicable, clear guidance for revising their manuscripts.
+Authors receive detailed reviewer comments and, where applicable, clear guidance for revising their manuscripts.
+Revised submissions are evaluated to ensure that all concerns have been adequately addressed.

 Revision and Resubmission